Wallis Simpson, Duchess of Windsor – Emerald Engagement Ring

 Set in platinum, it featured baguette cut diamonds on either side of the main emerald.

-According to documentation, this ring had been bought and paid for on 30th October 1936, two months before the abdication.
+The documentation in the Cartier archive shows that this ring had been bought and paid for on 30th October 1936, two months before the abdication.
 As an important client of the firm, Cartier quoted a ‘special price’ of £10,000 (£500,000 in 2023).

 However, despite Edward’s strong desire for Wallis to become his queen, the government and the Church of England would not accept a divorced woman as his consort.
 Moreover, there were underlying concerns about Edward’s suitability for the throne, which led to his eventual abdication in December 1936.